fish-shell/fish-shell/doc_src/language.rst

 The exit status of the last run command substitution is available in the :ref:`status <variables-status>` variable if the substitution happens in the context of a :doc:`set <cmds/set>` command (so ``if set -l (something)`` checks if ``something`` returned true).

-To use only some lines of the output, refer to :ref:`index range expansion <expand-index-range>`.
+To use only some lines of the output, refer to :ref:`slices <expand-slices>`.

 Examples::